Next Steps Spring

 After we receive your enrollment commitment deposit and complete, official transcripts of all your college or university work, as well as AP, IB and/or A-Level exam scores, USC will provide a transfer credit report (TCR) summarizing the degree credit awarded for your transfer courses.
 This report will be essential for helping you and your academic advisor plan your coursework at USC.

-Transfer credit reports will be available online at my.usc.edu after your commitment deposit is received.
+Transfer credit reports will be available online at my.usc.edu by early December, in time for course registration.
 Your TCR will be updated throughout the summer as official transcripts and exam scores are reported, and it will be finalized by the time you attend orientation.

 Complete Health Requirements